Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Results

 Using the Green function method, $\mathcal{K}^{\mu\alpha\beta}(\omega,-\omega)$ is given by

-where $V=L^d$ is the volume of a sample, $G^{R(A)}(\epsilon)=(\epsilon+\mu-H\pm i\Gamma)^{-1}$ is the retarded (advanced) Green's function with the relaxation rate $\Gamma$, $f(\epsilon)=(e^{\beta \epsilon}+1)^{-1}$ is the Fermi distribution function, and $H^\alpha=\partial_{k_\alpha} H$ with $H$ being the Hamiltonian.
-Here, $\mathrm{Tr}$ is the trace over band indices.
-Equation~\eqref{eq:currentbyExcitation} reduces to injection current and shift current in the clean limit $\Gamma \to 0$.
-The detailed derivation is shown in Appendix~\ref{app:injectionShift}.
-In addition, taking the static limit $\omega \to 0$ followed by the clean limit $\Gamma \to 0$ of \eqref{eq:currentbyExcitation} yields the nonlinear Drude term and Berry curvature dipole term, and the nonlinear Drude term is the dominant contribution to nonreciprocal current in clean systems with broken time-reversal symmetry.
-The detailed derivation is shown in Appendix~\ref{app:DrudeBCD}.
+where $G^{R(A)}(\epsilon)=(\epsilon+\mu-H\pm i\Gamma)^{-1}$ is the retarded (advanced) Green's function with the relaxation rate $\Gamma$, $f(\epsilon)=(e^{\beta \epsilon}+1)^{-1}$ is the Fermi distribution function, $H^\alpha=\partial_{k_\alpha} H$ with $H$ being the Hamiltonian, and $\mathrm{Tr}$ denotes the trace over band indices.
+In the clean limit $\Gamma \to 0$, Eq.~\eqref{eq:currentbyExcitation} reproduces the expressions for nonlinear optical conductivities such as injection and shift current \cite{Sipe2000}.
+In contrast, taking the static limit $\omega \to 0$ before the clean limit $\Gamma \to 0$ yields the expressions for the nonreciprocal current responses including the nonlinear Drude term, the Berry curvature dipole term, and the quantum metric dipole term \cite{Ulrich2026}.
+The derivations of these limiting cases are given in Appendices~\ref{app:injectionShift} and~\ref{app:DrudeBCD}, respectively.

-Here, we consider the nonreciprocal current (i.e. $\mu=\alpha$ in Eq.~\eqref{eq:nonReciprocalEsquared}) in time-reversal symmetric systems.
+Here, we consider the nonreciprocal current (i.e. $\mu=\alpha$ in Eq.~\eqref{eq:nonReciprocalEsquared}) in TR symmetric systems.
 The nonreciprocal current is given by

 with

 where $A_{ab}=i\bra{u_a}\partial_{k_\alpha} \ket{u_b}$ is the interband Berry connection, $\Delta_{ab}=\epsilon_a-\epsilon_b$ is the band gap, $R_{ab}=\Im \partial_{k_\alpha}( \log A_{ba})+i\bra{u_a}\partial_{k_\alpha}\ket{u_a}-i\bra{u_b}\partial_{k_\alpha}\ket{u_b}$ is the shift vector, $f_{\pm}(x)\equiv \frac{1}{4}\pm \frac{1}{2\pi i}\psi\left(\frac{1}{2}\pm \frac{\beta x}{2\pi i}\right)$ with $\psi(z)$ being the digamma function, and $f_{+,a}'=f_+'(\epsilon_a-\mu+i\Gamma),\ f_{+,a}''=f_+''(\epsilon_a-\mu+i\Gamma)$.
 Here, we assume that there is no degeneracy in the band structure for simplicity.
 The detailed derivation of Eq.~\eqref{eq:sigma2} is shown in Appendix~\ref{app:derivationSigma2}.